|Text on Button||ANDERSON FOR PRESIDENT|

 White text with a star on the letter A and wavy lines at the center on a red background.

-This is the campaign button for John B. Anderson’s 1980 presidential campaign.
-Anderson is from Rockford, Illinois, and is a World War II veteran who served ten years as a GOP congressman before running for the 1980 presidential election representing the Republican Party.
+John B. Anderson’s was a 1980 Republican candidate for the President of the United States.
+Anderson is from Rockford, Illinois, and is a World War II veteran who served ten years as a GOP congressman before his presidential run.
 He later ran an independent campaign against the incumbent Democratic President Jimmy Carter and Republican Ronald Reagan.
 Anderson received 7 percent of the national vote and came third, while Reagan defeated Carter in a landslide.

 AP.
 (2017).
 John Anderson, former Illinois congressman and 1980 presidential candidate, dead at 95.
 CBS News. https://www.cbsnews.com/news/john-anderson-former-illinois-congressman-presidential-candidate-dead-at-95/